 How To Get A Better Credit Score Without Credit Cards

-The Fair Isaac Corporation is not a household name but their main product, the FICO credit score is used by lenders throughout the United States to gauge the trustworthiness of consumers.
+The Fair Isaac Corporation is not a household name but their primary product, the FICO credit score is used by lenders throughout the United States to gauge the trustworthiness of consumers.
 A good credit score means you can get big loans at good rates while a bad score may leave you without access to credit.

 Many people turn to credit cards as the way to build their credit score, but you can work your way to a great score without even applying for a single credit card.
-Millennials, in particular, avoid credit cards because it is difficult for them to qualify for one, they can’t find a co-signer or they prefer using debit.
+Millennials, in particular, avoid credit cards because it is difficult for them to qualify for one, they can’t find a co-signer, or they prefer using debit.

 How is a Credit Score Determined?

 The FICO Score is the most popular measure of creditworthiness in the US.
 It is used by 91 of the top 100 financial institutions in the country.
-The formula for determining your exact credit score is proprietary but Fair Isaac Corporation does provide some guidance on the factors that go into determining your score.
+The formula for determining your exact credit score is proprietary, but Fair Isaac Corporation does provide some guidance on the factors that go into determining your score.

 Your track record of making payments on your debts on time makes up 35 percent of your FICO score, the most of any single factor.
 You can use this to boost your credit score by making sure you never miss a payment.
 Any missed payments will leave a large mark on your credit report, though the size of the mark depends on how late the payment is.

 Equifax, one of the credit reporting agencies, reports that if someone with an excellent credit score of 780 makes one payment that is 30 days late their score could drop by as much as 100 points.
 The effect of a late payment is reduced as time passes, and the late payment is removed from your credit score after seven years.

 The payment history part of your score also includes foreclosures, charge offs, repossessions, liens, and settlements.